-📆 Your joke writing challenge topic for today is Dating Apps.
+📆 Your joke writing challenge topic for today is Hipster Habits.

 Cracking the Comedy Code: Unpacking the Incongruity Theory and Other Chuckle-Churning Concepts